BarryMafu/Word-Guessing/README.md

 # Word-Guessing
-A simulator for english word-guessing game.
+A simulator for English word-guessing game.

+Note: You'll need to have the .NET framework installed to run the program.